mcneel/ThreeLib/README.md

 # ThreeLib
-.net Class Library for creating [Three.js](https://github.com/mrdoob/three.js) compatible objects.
+.net Class Library written in c# for creating [Three.js](https://github.com/mrdoob/three.js) compatible objects.

 [![Build status](https://ci.appveyor.com/api/projects/status/7bh8wx2e74b6krrd?svg=true)](https://ci.appveyor.com/project/fraguada/ThreeLib)

+The scope of this project is focused on serialization (and later perhaps deserialization).
+Therefore the objects to be targeted should be those that can be read through one of the Three.js [Loaders](https://github.com/mrdoob/three.js/tree/master/src/loaders).

+This project started as project [Iris](http://mcneel.github.io/Iris/), a Three.js exporter for [Rhino3d](http://www.rhino3d.com/).
+ThreeLib is essentially the serialization library from that project recreated as an open source project and rewritten to be more like working with Three.js.

 ## Dependencies
 - [Json.Net](https://github.com/JamesNK/Newtonsoft.Json)

 ## Usage
 You can either clone this repo and build the ThreeLib.csproj or use the published [NuGet package](https://www.nuget.org/packages/ThreeLib/).

-Check out the Sample project to see how some of the API is coming along.
+Check out the [Sample project](https://github.com/mcneel/ThreeLib/tree/master/Sample) to see how some of the API is coming along.

 ## Docs
 - [LICENSE](https://github.com/mcneel/ThreeLib/blob/master/LICENSE)